 Government-wide Financial Statements

 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
-Donated capital assets are valued at their estimated fair value on the date donated.
+Donated capital assets are valued at their acquisition value on the date donated.
 Reported cost values include ancillary charges necessary to place the asset into its intended location and condition for use.
 Subsequent to initial capitalization, improvements or betterments that are significant and which extend the useful life of a capital asset are also capitalized.

 The total June 30, 2022 balance of capital assets for governmental activities includes approximately _________ percent for which the costs were determined by estimates of the original costs.
 The total June 30, 2022 balance of capital assets for business-type activities (are all valued at original cost.)
 (OR) (includes approximately _________ percent for which the values were determined by estimates of the original cost).
 These estimated original costs were established by (appraisals or deflated current replacement cost.)
 (OR)